wrightsu/activity01-rmarkdown/README.md

-Activity 1 - Resolving Merge Conflicts
+Activity 1 - RMarkdown
 ================

 We will begin this activity as a whole class, then breakout into Teams.
-It is assumed that you have watched the videos contained within Preparation 1 and completed Preparation 2 to get GitHub and RStudio communicating.
+It is assumed that you have watched the videos contained within Preparation 1.

 In this activity, you will:

+-   Fork a GitHub repository.
--   Connect GitHub and RStudio and share files between these two tools.
+-   Connect GitHub and RStudio and share files between these two tools (i.e., “clone” and “pull”).
 -   Edit and view changes in narrative text and R code chunks in an RMarkdown document.
 -   Create a branch within a GitHub repository.
--   Fork a repository and make a pull request.
+-   Create and resolve a Pull Request between you and yourself.
--   Resolve merge conflicts caused when multiple users edit a file at the same time.

-## ☑️ Task 1: Forking A Collaborative Poem
+## Version Control Overview

-In this activity, we begin collaborating on coding projects.
-Collaborating on projects might be with you and colleagues **or**, simply, you and future you.
-Version control is one way to keep track of what a person did and when, which is much better than this system:
+In this activity, we begin collaborating on coding projects with ourselves.
+However, we can collaborate on projects with colleagues, online acquaintances, **or**, simply, you and future you.
+Version control is one way to keep track of what a person did and when, which is much better than the system that I used through most of my studies:

 ![“Piled Higher and Deeper” by Jorge Cham](http://phdcomics.com/comics/archive/phd101212s.gif)

-The Google Workspace (Drive, Docs, etc.) is a spectacular tool to use to collaborate on many different types of projects.
-Google even has a collaborating on coding notebooks (i.e., [Google Colab](https://youtu.be/inN8seMm7UI)); however, but is lacking in programming language options.
+The Google Workspace (Drive, Docs, etc.) is a spectacular tool where people collaborate on many different types of projects.
+Google even has a collaborating on coding notebooks (i.e., [Google Colab](https://youtu.be/inN8seMm7UI)); however, it is lacking in some programming language options.
 We can think of GitHub as a Google Drive for collaborating on coding/software projects.
 Git would then be like [Version History](https://support.google.com/docs/answer/190843?hl=en)